Search K

 Default: continue

-If any of the userdbs had an internal failure, and the final userdb also returns continue
+If any of the userdbs had an internal failure, and the final userdb also returns continue, the lookup will fail with internal error.

 WARNING